 qTool User Manual

-qTool is a collection of supporting scripts created for CG/VFX artist that makes commandline tools such as FFmpeg easier to use.
+qTool is a collection of supporting scripts makes command line tools such as FFmpeg easier to use.

 Over the years, that one script became many, it expanded from supporting FFmpeg to other tools like ImageMagick, Youtube-dl and even 3D rendering app such as Redshift.
 It came to a point when I decided to publish these scripts on the internet, hopefully to benefit other graphic artist like myself as well as encouraging me to make the scripts better.